louiex10/online-shopping/README.md

 # Valencia Online Shopping
 This is the main repository for the backend.
-It sets up the backend api for the application.
+It sets up the backend api for the application utilizing spring boot.